ddev/ddev/docs/content/users/basics/cli-usage.md

 ## Interacting with your project

 DDEV provides several commands to facilitate interacting with your project in the development environment.
-These commands can be run within the working directory of your project while the project is running in ddev.
+These commands can be run within the working directory of your project while the project is running in DDEV.

 ### Executing Commands in Containers

-The `ddev exec` command allows you to run shell commands in the container for a ddev service.
+The `ddev exec` command allows you to run shell commands in the container for a DDEV service.
 By default, commands are executed on the web service container, in the docroot path of your project.
 This allows you to use [the developer tools included in the web container](developer-tools.md).
 For example, to run the "ls" in the web container, you would run `ddev exec ls` or `ddev . ls`.

 To run a shell command in the container for a different service, use the `--service` (or `-s`) flag at the beginning of your exec command to specify the service the command should be run against.
 For example, to run the mysql client in the database, container, you would run `ddev exec --service db mysql`.
 To specify the directory in which a shell command will be run, use the `--dir` flag.
 For example, to see the contents of the `/usr/bin` directory, you would run `ddev exec --dir /usr/bin ls`.